wandyezj/wandyezj.github.io/writing/api-design-accessibility-principles.md

 * It's possible that any exposed data can be correlated with the data sets and individual users revealed

+### Saltzer and Schroeder Design Principles

+[The protection of information in computer systems]: http://web.mit.edu/Saltzer/www/publications/protection/Basic.html "The protection of information in computer systems"

+[Saltzer, Jerome H., and Michael D. Schroeder.
+"The protection of information in computer systems."
+Proceedings of the IEEE 63, no. 9 (1975): 1278-1308.][The protection of information in computer systems]

+* Economy of mechanism: Keep the design as simple and small as possible.
+* Fail-safe defaults: Base access decisions on permission rather than exclusion.
+* Complete mediation: Every access to every object must be checked for authority.
+* Open design: The design should not be secret.
+* Separation of privilege: Where feasible, a protection mechanism that requires two keys to unlock it is more robust and flexible than one that allows access to the presenter of only a single key.
+* Least privilege: Every program and every user of the system should operate using the least set of privileges necessary to complete the job.
+* Least common mechanism: Minimize the amount of mechanism common to more than one user and depended on by all users.
+* Psychological acceptability: It is essential that the human interface be designed for ease of use, so that users routinely and automatically apply the protection mechanisms correctly.
+* Work factor: Compare the cost of circumventing the mechanism with the resources of a potential attacker.
+* Compromise recording: It is sometimes suggested that mechanisms that reliably record that a compromise of information has occurred can be used in place of more elaborate mechanisms that completely prevent loss.

+On fail safe defaults:

+"Base access decisions on permission rather than exclusion"

+"The alternative, in which mechanisms attempt to identify conditions under which access should be refused, presents the wrong psychological base for secure system design"

+## The Elements of Style

+[The elements of style]: https://gutenberg.org/ebooks/37134 "The elements of style"

+[Strunk, William.
+The elements of style.][The elements of style]

+* Put statements in positive form

+"Consciously or unconsciously, the reader is dissatisfied with being told what is not; he wishes to be told what is.
+Hence, as a rule, it is better to express even a negative in positive form"

+* use definitive, specific, concrete language

 ## Intent

 The intent of this paper is to build a mental model of the purpose and pieces of an API in the readers mind.